 - Cabinets and wardrobes: Useful where air circulation is poor and moisture collects slowly.

-- RVs, boats, and campers: Helpful for small enclosed interiors during mild damp conditions.
+- RVs, boats, and campers: Helpful for small enclosed interiors during mild damp conditions when the appliance can be used safely and kept dry.

-- Small bedrooms or offices: Useful only when humidity is slightly high, not when the whole room is wet or clammy.
+- Very small bedrooms or offices: Useful only when humidity is slightly high and you can accept slow correction.

 For mold prevention, the moisture target matters more than the amount of water in the tank.
 The U.S. EPA recommends keeping indoor relative humidity below 60%, ideally between 30% and 50% when possible.